+WITHHOLD ALL

-FOR ALL WITHHOLD ALL FOR ALL EXCEPT
+FOR ALL EXCEPT

 Leo Hindery, Jr.

 Vinit Sethi

 William N. Thorndike, Jr.

-(INSTRUCTIONS: To withhold authority to vote for any individual nominee, mark the "For All Except" box above and write the name of the nominee(s) from which you wish to withhold in the space provided below.)
+(INSTRUCTIONS: To withhold authority to vote for any individual nominee, mark the "For All Except" box above and

+write the name of the nominee(s) or Company nominees of ther than Jane L. Mendillo, Michael G. M

+ther than Jane L. Mendillo, Michael G. M

 We recommend that you vote "FOR" Proposal 2: FOR AGAINST ABSTAIN Proposal 2 - To vote on the Company's advisory resolution on the compensation of its named executive officers.
-We recommend that you vote " FOR " Proposal 3: FOR Proposal 3 - To approve the Company's 2017 Short-Term Incentive Plan.
-AGAINST □ ABSTAIN We recommend that you vote " FOR " Proposal 4: FOR Proposal 4 - To approve the Company's 2017 Long-Term Incentive Plan.
-AGAINST ABSTAIN We recommend that you vote "FOR" Proposal 5: Proposal 5 - To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017.
-FOR AGAINST □ ABSTAIN We recommend that you vote "AGAINST" Proposal 6: AGAINST ABSTAIN Proposal 6 - To vote on an advisory shareholder proposal requesting that the Board take the necessary steps to establish an independent Chairman.
-We recommend that you vote " FOR " Proposal 7: ACAINCT ADCTAIN Proposal 7 - To request that the Board create a two class common equity structure that would trade separately from the existing common stock and continue to pay quarterly dividends at the current annual rate.
+We recommend that you vote " FOR " Proposal 3: Proposal 3 - To approve the Company's 2017 Short-Term Incentive Plan.
+FOR AGAINST ABSTAIN We recommend that you vote " FOR " Proposal 4: Proposal 4 - To approve the Company's 2017 Long-Term Incentive Plan.
+FOR AGAINST ABSTAIN We recommend that you vote "FOR" Proposal 5: 500 4 C 4 IN CT ADOTAIN Proposal 5 - To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017.
+FOR AGAINST □ ABSTAIN We recommend that you vote "AGAINST" Proposal 6: FOR AGAINST ABSTAIN Proposal 6 - To vote on an advisory shareholder proposal requesting that the Board take the necessary steps to establish an independent Chairman.
+We recommend that you vote " FOR " Proposal 7: FOR ACAINCT ADCTAIN Proposal 7 - To request that the Board create a two class common equity structure that would trade separately from the existing common stock and continue to pay quarterly dividends at the current annual rate.
 AGAINST ABSTAIN IN ORDER FOR YOUR PROXY TO BE VALID, IT MUST BE DATED.
 Signature (Capacity) Date Signature (Joint Owner) (Capacity/Title) Date